vstinner/misc/cpython/pep-incremental-c-api-changes.rst

 ---------------------------------------------------

 In Python 3.7, a new ``Include/internal/`` directory was created for the "internal C API".
-Between Python 3.7 and 3.13, more and more privates are being moved there: each release moves a bunch of private functions there.
+Between Python 3.7 and 3.13, more and more private functions are moved to the internal C API: each release moves a bunch of private functions there.

-The internal C API is exposed to third party projects, but it requires to define a specific ``Py_BUILD_CORE`` macro and the header files are less easy to use.
+The internal C API can be used by third party projects, but it requires to define a specific ``Py_BUILD_CORE`` macro and multiple header files should be included.

-Moreover, more and more internal C API are no longer exported and so cannot be called by third party projects.
-Debuggers and profilers can use internal C structures to inspect Python internal state without modifying this state nor having to call functions.
+Moreover, more and more internal C API symbols are no longer exported and so cannot be used by third party projects.
+Debuggers and profilers can use internal C API structures to inspect Python internal state without modifying this state nor having to call functions.

 Make PyGC_Head structure opaque
 -------------------------------